gmrandazzo/pyoptobjects/README.md

-scikit-optobj
+pyoptobjects
 =============

-scikit-optobj is a Python module for optimal object subselection.
+pyoptobjects is a Python module for optimal object subselection.
 The object selection is usefull in computer-based method for selecting a subset of similar or diverse object from a large dataset.